Natural Falls State Park: Features

 The park affords an opportunity to observe a variety of plant and animal life.
-Hikers will find a dense forest of maples, chinquapin, and white oaks, while plants such as flowering dogwood, sassafras, coralberry, spicebush, redbud, and pawpaw blanket the cool forest floor.
+Hikers can find a dense forest of maples, chinquapin, and white oaks, while plants such as flowering dogwood, sassafras, coralberry, spicebush, redbud, and pawpaw blanket the cool forest floor.
 The waterfall creates a moist environment where ferns, mosses, and liverworts thrive.

-It includes a waterfall which is 77 ft tall.
+It includes a waterfall, which is 77 ft tall.
 This is one of the two tallest known waterfalls in the state, matching Turner Falls in the Arbuckle Mountains.
-The falls are known to local residents as Dripping Springs Falls, but the State renamed the park as Natural Falls to distinguish it from Dripping Springs State Park, now known as Dripping Springs Park, and other sites in Oklahoma with similar names.
-The park can pump water from the pool below the falls back to the top of the falls, to insure that the waterfall is active all year long.
+The falls are known to local residents as Dripping Springs Falls, but the state renamed the park as Natural Falls to distinguish it from Dripping Springs State Park, now known as Dripping Springs Park, and other sites in Oklahoma with similar names.
+The park can pump water from the pool below the falls back to the top of the falls, to ensure that the waterfall is active all year long.

 Accessibility

-Most visitors arrive by private auto, since there is no public transportation in the area.
+Most visitors arrive by private auto, since no public transportation is available in the area.
 The park is located on U.S. Highway 412.
 A parking lot is about 150 feet from the viewing platform at the head of the falls.
 The route complies with requirements of the Americans with Disabilities Act of 1990.

 Fees

 To help fund a backlog of deferred maintenance and park improvements, the state implemented an entrance fee for this park and 21 others effective June 15, 2020.
-The fees, charged per vehicle, start at $10 per day for a single-day or $8 for residents with an Oklahoma license plate or Oklahoma tribal plate.
-Fees are waived for honorably discharged veterans and Oklahoma residents age 62 & older and their spouses.
+The fees, charged per vehicle, start at $10 per day for a single day or $8 for residents with an Oklahoma license plate or Oklahoma tribal plate.
+Fees are waived for honorably discharged veterans and Oklahoma residents 62 and older and their spouses.
 Passes good for three days or a week are also available; annual passes good at all 22 state parks charging fees are offered at a cost of $75 for out-of-state visitors or $60 for Oklahoma residents.
 The 22 parks are: